-A large hotel or university campus needs an upgrade on their Security, AV or life & Safety systems and you now find yourself bidding on a very large, multi-million dollar project that involves hundreds of the same type of installation.
+A large hotel or university campus needs an upgrade on their Security, AV or Life & Safety systems, and you now find yourself bidding on a very large, multi-million dollars project that involves hundreds of the same type of installation.
 Think of a 350 rooms hotel or a government building/campus.
 You need to be able to quickly build a quote for this project, while re-utilizing the data on this quote to create their actual project (drawings, install, QB, etc.).
 You are working in D-Tools and wondering “What is the best way to do this in D-Tools?”.
 We have an answer for you.

 When working with hundreds of rooms, there are four important requirements to consider: